-1.1 Your registration is subject to acceptance by AusIMM, confirmed in writing (including, but not limited, to email) (in Writing) after AusIMM has received Your fully completed registration and the fee (if required) related to Your registration (Fee).
-AusIMM accepts VISA, MasterCard and AMEX credit cards.
-AusIMM may not be able to accept Your registration if You have provided incomplete details in Your registration form or failed to pay the Fee, or otherwise as necessary to protect AusIMM’s legitimate business interests.
+1.1 Your registration is subject to acceptance by AusIMM, confirmed in writing (including, but not limited to email) (in Writing) after AusIMM has received Your fully completed registration and the fee (if required) related to Your registration (Fee).
+AusIMM accepts VISA, MasterCard and AMEX credit cards, and at times will issue an invoice for payment.
+AusIMM may not be able to accept Your registration if You have provided incomplete details in Your registration form or failed to pay the Fee, or otherwise as necessary, to protect AusIMM’s legitimate business interests.

 1.2 AusIMM will endeavour to confirm Your registration in Writing within two (2) business days of receipt of Your fully completed registration and Fee.

 1.3 If You do not choose to register online, Your credit card payment must accompany Your registration form in order for it to be processed and confirmed.
 AusIMM is not able to process registrations until payment has been received.

 1.4 If AusIMM has invited You in Writing to attend the Event without the need to register for the Event and/or make any payment, You must provide Your confirmation of attendance to AusIMM within the time specified in the invitation (if any).